Chuzzle: Gameplay

 In Chuzzle, the player is presented with a 6×6 board of multi-colored fuzzballs called "Chuzzles" coming in eight colors.
 Moves are made by dragging rows and columns.
 The rows and columns "wrap" when dragged off the grid; Chuzzles on the left reappear on the right and from top to bottom and vice versa.

 The main goal of this game involves connecting three or more Chuzzles of the same color.
 When three or more Chuzzles are connected, the connected Chuzzles pop and fly off the board, in which new Chuzzles fall from the top of the board, potentially creating cascades.
 Popping several Chuzzles in a single move awards more points.
 Fat Chuzzles are larger variants of Chuzzles that appear when there is a free space of 2×2 squares after Chuzzles have been popped, taking up a space of 2×2 squares on the game board.
 Matching with a Fat Chuzzle provides more points to the player.

 Connecting five Chuzzles of the same color will create a "Super Chuzzle" that explodes and pops Chuzzles in a 3×3 radius.
 Six or more Chuzzles will charge up the popped Chuzzles' eyes and fill up a great amount of the flask.

 Eliminated Chuzzles' eyes fly into a flask to the left of the board.
-When the flask fills to its neck, the level ends, and bonus points are awarded (1,000 times the level number in Casual difficulty (up to 10,000) and 2,000 times the level number in Expert difficulty (up to 20,000)).
-The game features a Hint button that helps the player find a possible match but will lose points and progress in the flask when it is used.
+When the flask fills to its neck, the level ends, and bonus points are awarded (1,000 times the level number in Casual difficulty and 2,000 times the level number in Expert difficulty, up to a maximum of 10,000).
+The game features a Hint button that helps the player find a possible match at the cost of points and progress in the flask for each use.

 The game features five game modes: